knu/vscode-word-inflection/README.md

 ### Word Part Commands

 Transform word parts (subwords).
-These commands operate on the text from the cursor position to the next word part boundary (using VS Code's `cursorWordPartRight` logic).
+These commands follow VS Code's WordPart navigation behavior (via `cursorWordPartRight`/`cursorWordPartRightSelect`).
+They also search forward when the cursor is not on a word part and move to the end of the transformed part, matching Emacs `subword-capitalize`, `subword-upcase`, and `subword-downcase`.

 - `Word Inflection: Word Part Capitalize` - Capitalize the word part (e.g., `NICE|Symbol` → `Nice|Symbol`)
 - `Word Inflection: Word Part Upcase` - Upcase the word part (e.g., `nice|Symbol` → `NICE|Symbol`)